wikimedia/mediawiki-extensions-Wikibase/docs/topics/options.md

 Formats that shall be available via SpecialEntityData.

 The first format will be used as the default.
-This is a whitelist, some formats may not be supported because when missing optional dependencies (e.g. purtle).
+Even if a format is allowed here, it may not be supported because when missing optional dependencies (e.g. purtle).
 The formats are given using logical names as used by EntityDataSerializationService.

 #### dataCdnMaxAge